 - The big difference between a court trial and a jury trial is that in a court trial, there is only one person listening to the evidence as opposed to six or twelve.

 - The last stage of a criminal case is generally SENTENCING.
 Sentencing can be a relatively minor process in a misdemeanor or gross misdemeanor or a more complicated process in a felony.
-In most misdemeanor or even some gross misdemeanors, sentencing will generally take place right after a guilty plea or sometimes even a jury verdict.
+In most misdemeanors or even some gross misdemeanors, sentencing will generally take place right after a guilty plea or sometimes even a jury verdict.
 In a felony, the court will generally order a Pre-Sentence Investigation (PSI).
 The PSI is prepared by probation and provided to the Court and the attorneys after a meeting with the defendant.
 The PSI will summarize the defendant’s criminal history, work history, educational history as well as any challenges faced by the defendant such as mental health issues or chemical dependency issues.
 The PSI will also make recommendations to the Court about what sentence the Court should impose.
-These recommendations are not mandatory and the Court ultimately has discretion to sentence as it sees fit within certain limits.
+These recommendations are not mandatory and the Court ultimately has the discretion to sentence as it sees fit within certain limits.
 Generally speaking, you will not face any jail time until you have been sentenced unless you have violated your conditions of release or if you cannot afford bail/bond.
 At times, sentencing hearings can involve significant arguments about the length of a prison sentence or whether the defendant should be placed on probation in lieu of being sentenced to prison time.

 The length of the process is hard to predict.
 Many misdemeanors are resolved at the first appearance and only require one hearing.
 Most felonies take months to upwards of a year or perhaps longer.
 In either case, it is important to have a voice in the courtroom.